Glenn enjoys collecting amazing vintage items as a fun and educational way to relive the joys of the past. Vintage Electronics are amazing.

 McCormick Paid Tribute to Historical Events and the People

-Back in the year 1976, the United States was two-hundred-years old.
+Back in the year 1976, the United States was 200 years old.
 This was a huge bicentennial year full of celebrations and many observances during this era.
 Many companies, like McCormick, paid tribute to historical events and the people that were important in leading up to the creation of this nation, from being a collection of thirteen colonies to the United States of America winning its independence and becoming its own republic.

-George Washington was the center figure of the McCormick's Bicentennial Decanter collection.
+George Washington was the central figure of the McCormick's Bicentennial Decanter collection.
 George was born in Colonial Virginia into a family of a wealthy planter.
 His family owned many tobacco plantations and many slaves.
 When he reached adulthood, he inherited a great deal from his family.
 In his youth, George Washington became a very well-known and respected senior officer in the colonial militia during the early stages of the epic French and Indian War.

-McCormick Decanter, George Washington, the Continental Army
+McCormick Decanter, George Washington, and the Continental Army

 George Washington, Aristocrat Turned Rebel, McCormick Decanter, George Washington of the Continental Army, First President of the United States of America, the man who could possibly have been king but refused, has come through two hundred years of American History as "The Father of His Country."
-George Washington was General Washington in command of a hodgepodge of untrained, undisciplined, and often unwilling militiamen with terms of service that were due to expire in six months of less.
-Yet, he took theses green troops to relieve the Massachusetts Militia in their siege of Boston and, moreover, was able to hold seasoned British regiments in check until the colonists could organize themselves for the ordeal to come.
+George Washington was General Washington in command of a hodgepodge of untrained, undisciplined, and often unwilling militiamen with terms of service that were due to expire in six months or less.
+Yet, he took these green troops to relieve the Massachusetts Militia in their siege of Boston and, moreover, was able to hold seasoned British regiments in check until the colonists could organize themselves for the ordeal to come.

-Things to know when Collecting McCormick's Bicentennial Decanters
+Things to Know When Collecting McCormick's Bicentennial Decanters

 - Some McCormick collectors do prefer to empty their decanters for safety reasons.
 This is a very good precaution measure in the long run.
-It is better than allowing the whiskey contents to ruin the delicate and porous ceramic that the McCormick Bicentennial decanters are made from.
+It is better than allowing the whiskey contents to ruin the delicate and porous ceramic that the decanters are made from.

 1976 McCormick and the Patriots, American's Best-Know Patriots